 If you want to book a speaker for your group or for an after dinner event have a look at what we can offer:

-SANDY LEONG is a historian, passionate about bringing to life the sort of history that doesn’t normally get into mainstream history books and is a lively and entertaining speaker.
-She specialises in the Tudors, an exciting time in the country as it was changing fast; and in the Viking period, who are much more than the stereotype of raiders in horned helmets.
+SANDY LEONG is a historian, passionate about bringing history to life.
+A lively and entertaining speaker she specialises in the Tudors, an exciting time in the country as it was changing fast; and in the Viking period, who are much more than the stereotype of raiders in horned helmets.

 She is a professional speaker, and published author, married to a Malaysian, spending time living and working in the UK & Malaysia.

 She has had a lifelong career as an educator and developer of people; she is a qualified teacher, past CEO of a Racial Equality Council; Guest Lecturer at Universities and Colleges of Further Education; a regular speaker at conferences; guest speaker with P&O, Fred Olsen, Saga and Thomson’s cruise ships; and sought after speaker for U3A’s, WI’s, Historical Societies and other groups.

 Other interests include, Chairperson of the Board of Trustees for a large Charity and Immediate Past President of Loughborough Speakers Club, and an active member of the National Association of Speakers Clubs, holding the Advanced Speaker Award.
 She is also a member of a storytellers group.

 Like Sandy's Facebook page to keep in touch.

 Nursery rhymes, a traditional poem or song for children, or political parody?
 Many were written during the Tudor times and give us an insight to what was in the minds of the ordinary people.
 Come and meet the Tudors via the medium of nursery rhymes.